-The 2021 Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), a supplemental resolution for the 2021 Series F Bonds entitled "Three Hundred Twenty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series F-1 and 2021 Series F-2" (the "2021 Series F-1/F-2 Supplemental Resolution") adopted by the Members of the Corporation on [\\\\\ 1.
-2021, a supplemental resolution for the 2021 Series F-3 Bonds entitled "Three Hundred Twenty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series F-3" (the "2021 Series F-3 Supplemental Resolution") adopted by the Members of the Corporation on [ ], 2021, and a supplemental resolution for the 2021 Series G Bonds entitled "Three Hundred Twenty-Fourth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series G" (the "2021 Series G Supplemental Resolution" and, together with the 2021 Series F-1/F-2 Supplemental Resolution and the 2021 Series F-3 Supplemental Resolution, the "2021 Supplemental Resolutions") adopted by the Members of the Corporation on [\\\\\ ], 2021.
+The 2021 Bonds are to be issued in accordance with the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44 b of the Consolidated Laws of the State of New York, as amended (the "Act"), and pursuant to a resolution entitled "Multi-Family Housing Revenue Bonds Bond Resolution" adopted by the Members of the Corporation on July 27, 1993, as amended from time to time (the "General Resolution"), a supplemental resolution for the 2021 Series K-1 Bonds and the 2021 Series K-2 Bonds entitled "Three Hundred Thirtieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series K-1 and 2021 Series K-3 Bonds entitled "Three Hundred Thirty-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series K-3 Supplemental Resolution"), a supplemental resolution for the 2021 Series L Bonds entitled "Three Hundred Thirty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021

+Series L" (the "2021 Series L Supplemental Resolution") and a supplemental resolution for the 2021 Series M Bonds entitled "Three Hundred Thirty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2021 Series M" (the "2021 Series M Supplemental Resolution" and, collectively with the 2021 Series K-1/K-2 Supplemental Resolution, the 2021 Series K-3 Supplemental Resolution and the 2021 Series L Supplemental Resolution, the "2021 Supplemental Resolutions"), each adopted by the Members of the Corporation on [], 2021.
 The General Resolution and the 2021 Supplemental Resolutions are referred to herein, collectively, as the "Resolutions."
 Part II of this Official Statement sets forth additional information concerning the Corporation, the Act, the Program (as such term is defined below) and the Bonds Outstanding.